-My dad had a dementia called Pick’s Disease.
+My dad had dementia called Pick’s Disease.
 It was an ugly experience for the whole family and I think it hurt him too.
 When I attended the gluten summit it was out of general interest because I heard that ADHD and gluten may have a relationship.
 But, I learned that the sticky protein known as gluten causes brain inflammation, and brain inflammation is related to dementia.
-I knew I had no choice but to go off gluten because of my genetics.
+I had no choice but to go off gluten because of my genetics.
 At 64, I want to be healthy and happy and enjoy my family.
 I don’t want them to ‘take care’ of me in my old age.

-I went off gluten almost four years ago.
+I went off gluten.

-But, and it’s a big but, I still have my baseline ADHD symptoms.
+But, and it’s a big But, I still have my baseline ADHD symptoms.

-For me, going gluten-free has cleared the brain fog that made my ADHD symptoms worse but it is not an ADHD cure!
+Going gluten-free has cleared the brain fog that made my ADHD symptoms worse but it is not an ADHD cure!

 There are now many gluten-free options, with the best-being lots of veggies.
-I’ve even found a recipe for cauliflower pizza ‘dough!’

 To your good brain health.
-Try going gluten free.
+Try going gluten-free.
 You might like it!

-Maureen Nolan, Atlanta ADHD Coach and Therapist
+Maureen Nolan, LPC, Atlanta ADHD Coach